HL7/capstmt/input/pagecontent/specification.md

 It is important to note that the characters @, *, and () are not allowed in the code, context, or value in a GET or while using the Required-Features header, since this would lead to ambiguous parsing.
 If an implementer's use case requires those characters, then only POST with a Parameters resource is allowed.

+##### Security/Authorization

+The $feature-query operation and Required-Features header MAY take into account authorization.
+For example, if querying for features when unauthorized, a server may choose to only expose those features available to unauthorized clients, while if querying when authenticated, those features that are available to the authenticated client are returned.
+If no access is allowed for an unauthorized user, the $feature-query operation SHALL return a [processing status](CodeSystem-processing-status-cs.html) of unauthorized in the return parameter.